VPH-Share/SecProxy/README.md

 Building pacman package manual
 -------

 * Ensure the base-devel group is installed.
-Packages belonging to this group are not required to be listed as dependencies in PKGBUILD files. (pacman -S base-devel
+Packages belonging to this group are not required to be listed as dependencies in PKGBUILD files. (pacman -Sy base-devel
 )
 * Copy `SecProxy.tar.gz` into `pac/$pkgname-$pkgver.tar.gz`
 * Generate md5 sum and update `PKGBUILD` file (`makepkg -g >> PKGBUILD`)